juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

 Balanced growth between the two sides of a platform leads to a **positive network effect** where the value created leads to exponential growth.
 If unchecked growth takes place or if too many unwanted users join a platform (e.g., spammers), a platform may see the results of **negative network effects**.

 One of the bigger mistakes I’ve witnessed organizations make is designing and growing multi-sided platforms with a single-sided approach.
 And to be fair, that’s where the majority of our collective experience stems from.
-Every design decision made on a platform needs to take into consideration the respective network effects.
+Every design decision made on a platform needs to take into consideration the respective impact on all sides of the network.

-If there’s any concept you should retain from this article, let it be that of the network effect.

 ### Types of Multi-Sided Platforms

-The industry has largely agreed on four main types of platforms based on the value unit being exchanged.
-While the function of enabling the exchange of value units between users and the presence of the network effect remain consistent, the value unit & users vary considerably across different platform types.
+While the function (enabling the exchange of value units between participants) and omnipresence of the network effect remain consistent, the value unit, objectives, and users vary considerably across different platform types.
 This variation largely influences how we design the critical matchmaking tools.

+_Note: there's more than one way to peel an orange — I will be focusing on the categorization of platforms based on the value unit being exchanged.
+Even with this approach, each platform type could be broken down into subcategories._

 #### Product Exchange Platforms

-The most common platform type enabling producers to sell products to consumers.
-Yup, the Amazons, Ebays, & Etsys of the world and digital counterparts to malls.
+The most common platform type enabling producers to sell tangible products to consumers.
+Yup, the Amazons & Etsys of the world and digital counterparts to malls.
 Measuring the matchmaking success of these platforms is straightforward since there's a monetary transaction that takes place when a match is made.

 {{< figure src="/img/etsy-product-exchange-platform.png" title="Etsy.com — Product Exchange Platform Example" >}}

+_Popular product exchange platforms: Etsy, Amazon, eBay, Alibaba, Facebook Marketplace_

 #### Service Exchange Platforms